IBM/kar-apps/reefer/README.md

 1. UI server running in OpenLiberty.
 This server hosts an HTTP service to deliver the Angular based Reefer application packaged in multiple javascript bundles.

-2. SpringBoot WebAPI server running in OpenLiberty.
+2. SpringBoot WebAPI (REST) server running in OpenLiberty.
 This server hosts a stateless service that processes HTTP requests from clients and pushes GUI state changes to any connected angular front end via Websockets.
 Its clients are browsers, KAR actors, and Reefer simulators.
 The REST server can be replicated for fault tolerance and throughput.

 3. Actor server running in OpenLiberty.